Proto-Slavic accent: Slovene

+After that, there were also many changes, but they did not affect all Slovene dialects.

-Around the 14th century, another change occurred to eliminate length contrasts, this time in rising syllables: all non-final rising accents became long, thus merging with the existing long neoacute.
-After this change, accented length distinctions existed only in the final syllable.
-Final short rising accents (old acute or short) were nondistinctively converted to a falling tone; now all rising accents were automatically long.
+Around the 14th century, another change occurred to eliminate length contrasts, this time in rising syllables: all non-final rising accents became long, thus merging with the existing long neoacute; exception are prefixes and some unspecified pronouns.
+After this change, accented length distinctions existed (mostly) only in the final syllable.
+Final short rising accents (old acute or short) were non-distinctively converted to a falling tone; now all rising accents were automatically long.
+This change occurred initially only in southern and western dialects; it later (around 17th century) happened also in the northern dialects and southern Styrian dialect plane.
+It also occurred in northern Styrian dialect plane, however not fully as the antepenultimate syllables still stayed short.
+It did not occur in the Pannonian dialect plane and consequently Prekmurje Slovene.
+The mark for short falling accent is double grave (ȁ).